kaneki780/Music-Advisor/README.md

 Music Advisor is a Java application that connects with Spotify accounts using OAuth 2.0 to provide music recommendations, featured playlists, new releases, and various music categories.

 # Features
+## Authorization
-## Authorization: Authenticate and authorize the application with Spotify.
+Authenticate and authorize the application with Spotify.

 ![Screenshot 2024-07-06 084216](https://github.com/kaneki780/Music-Advisor/assets/111025359/39d2d8b1-d426-44fa-8e92-ac4543a6c985)

 ![Screenshot 2024-07-06 084244](https://github.com/kaneki780/Music-Advisor/assets/111025359/2ab563bc-f683-4346-b1e0-c2aec431203a)